AutoSponge/food/recipes/Hokkaido Milk Rolls.md

 **Yudane**:

 It is a 1:1 mix of flour and liquid.
 Instead of being cooked the flour is simply mixed with boiling liquid and then left to cool down before being used.
-Yudane can be made withall the flour but generally, it contains 10% – 25% of the total flour.
+Yudane can be made with all the flour but generally, it contains 10% – 25% of the total flour.

+**Yeast Mixture**

+- 1/2 cup (120g) whole milk (90-95F)
+- 1 Tbsp (9g) active dry yeast (instant works as well)

 **Bread Dough**:

 - 2.5 cups (320g) bread flour
-- 1 Tbsp (9g) active dry yeast (instant works as well)
 - 3/4 tsp (3g) fine sea salt
-- 1/2 cup (120g) whole milk
 - 1/4 cup (56g) granulated sugar
 - 3 Tbsp (42g) unsalted butter, softened
 - 1 whole egg, room temperature